Step-by-Step Guide to Creating an Event Budget

 You should also ensure every single cost is reflected in your budget.
 Once you have a comprehensive view, you can turn those numbers into insights.

-Evaluate your budget and spend
+Evaluate your event budget and spend

 After all of your costs are finalized and payments are made, revisit your budget for final numbers.